dragonjpg/flight-rising-misc/README.md

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/bf6f1f07-b3dd-4396-92e3-333393e949c9" />

-- This script is compatible with base FR and my dark mode.
+- This script has css-only tooltips that are compatible with base FR and my dark mode.
 - It behaves similar to the Quick Quote by immediately focusing the Quick Reply button after the ping button is clicked, but unlike quick quote it does not overwrite any existing text.
-- The button added by the script utilizes Flight Rising's existing function, **doAddTags**, to append the ping to the quick reply textarea.
-This means that the ping buttons work exactly like the Bold/Italic/etc. buttons.
-This means you can highlight a section of text and it will append the ping to the start of that text, or you can place your cursor at a specific position in the text and then click the ping button and it will insert the ping at that position.
+- The buttons added by the script utilize Flight Rising's existing function, **doAddTags**, to append the ping to the quick reply textarea.
+This means that the ping buttons work _exactly_ like the Bold/Italic/etc. buttons.
-- Each ping is inserted with a space following the username so that you can chain button clicks to ping multiple users in a single quick reply without having to do any typing inbetween.
+- Each ping is inserted with a space following the username so that you can chain button clicks to ping multiple users in a single quick reply without having to do any typing inbetween and/or start typing as soon as the text box is focused.
-- Visually Disables quote/ping buttons in locked threads for aesthetic purposes because they don't do anything anyways. ¯\\\_(ツ)\_/¯
+- Visually Disables any quote/ping buttons in locked threads for aesthetic purposes because they don't do anything anyways. ¯\\\_(ツ)\_/¯
 - Blocked posts and posts made by you are unaffected.